vemerion/Wizard-Staff/README.md

 # Wizard Staff

+*Note: Version 1.18.2-1.9.0 changed the modid from 'wizard-staff' to 'wizardstaff', so if you have an old data pack, make sure to update all occurrences of 'wizard-staff' to 'wizardstaff'.*

 This is the source code to my Minecraft mod **Wizard Staff**, a mod that lets the player be a wizard, wielding a magic staff and fancy wizard hat!